GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 #### Examples

 <details>
-<summary>Example 1: Submit Grant Subaward report for multiple awards and multiple Subawards.
+<summary>Example 1: Submit Assistance Subaward report for multiple awards and multiple Subawards.
 Example includes scenario when Top Pay Employees information for the Subawardee is not mandatory to be provided.</summary>
 <p>
 <code><pre>
 {